Designing a High-Impact 16–25 Transitions Pathway for Adults with LD & Autism

 • Use Positive Behaviour Support (PBS) to understand what is driving distress and behaviour, not just react to it.

-• Co-produce crisis and contingency plans with young people and families.
+• Co-produce crisis and contingency plans with young people and families (clear early warning signs, de-escalation strategies, who to call and when).

 • Work with community teams, crisis services and inpatient units to avoid unnecessary admissions.